YY-GX/Hospital-Information-System-NEU-proj/README.md

 # Hospital Information System (HIS) based on NeuSoft Cloud
 ## Introduction
-The project done in 2019-06 in NEU(China) advised by Linying Jiang.
+The project was done in 2019-06 in NEU(China) advised by Linying Jiang.
 This project is a part of the `Hospital Information System (HIS)`.
 Aimed to realize 6 main function models.

 ## Technique List